damachine/coolerdash/README.md

 ---

+# CoolerDash 🐧

+### Displays real-time sensor on an AIO liquid cooler with integrated LCD displays.

+---

 ## ⭐ Features
-- **Displays real-time sensor on an AIO liquid cooler with integrated LCD displays.**
 - **Extends the LCD functionality of [CoolerControl](https://gitlab.com/coolercontrol/coolercontrol) with additional features.**
 - **Support for additional sensor values, and a sophisticated, customizable user interface.**